THE ROCK OF ISRAEL

 The sinners in Zion are terrified; trembling grips the godless: “Who of us can dwell with the consuming fire?
 Who of us can dwell with everlasting burning?”
 Those who walk righteously and speak what is right, who reject gain from extortion and keep their hands from accepting bribes, who stop their ears against plots of murder and shut their eyes against contemplating evil—they are the ones who will dwell on the heights, whose refuge will be the mountain fortress.
 Their bread will be supplied, and water will not fail them.
 Your eyes will see the king in his beauty and view a land that stretches afar.
 (Isaiah 33:14-17)

-Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
-(Matthew 7:24)
+Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: (Matthew 7:24—NKJV)

 We build our life on the Rock of Israel by doing what Christ and His Apostles have commanded.